-MDCA 1343 MEDICAL INSURANCE CRT HRS:03 LEC HRS:02 LAB HRS:04
+MDCA 1343 MEDICAL INSURANCE

-This course emphasizes accurate ICD-9 and CPT coding of office procedures for payment / reimbursement by patient or third party, and prevention of insurance fraud.
+LEC HRS:02 CRT HRS:03 LAB HRS:04 This course emphasizes accurate ICD-9 and CPT coding of office procedures for payment/reimbursement by patient or third party, and prevention of insurance fraud.
 Additional topics may include managed care or medical economics.
+Prerequisite: Admission to the program or Program Chair approval.